Heat Pump F-Gas Regulations UK: What Homeowners Need to Know

 Can I switch my existing heat pump from R410A to R290?

 No. You cannot change the refrigerant type in an existing system.
 Heat pumps are designed, tested, and certified for a specific refrigerant.
 Using a different refrigerant would be dangerous, illegal, and would destroy the equipment.
-When the time comes to replace your heat pump, the new unit will use the appropriate modern refrigerant.

 What does GWP mean in practice?